Introduction to Digital Art Commission Pricing

 | 6 | $50 | $0 | 1.2 | $360.00 |

-Those examples are not meant to tell you what every commission should cost.
+Those examples are not meant to tell you what every digital art commission should cost.
 They are there to show how strongly the final quote responds to time, rate, and difficulty.
 Small shifts in inputs can materially change the result, which is exactly why many artists benefit from checking a quote with a calculator before sending it.

-Worked Example
+Worked Digital Art Commission Example

 Suppose a client asks for a polished character illustration that you expect will take 10 hours.
 You want to earn $25 per hour.
 You expect about $20 in project-specific software or asset costs, and you judge the job to be moderately complex, so you choose a multiplier of 1.2.
 First calculate labor: 10 ร 25 = 250.
 Then add materials: 250 + 20 = 270.
 Finally apply complexity: 270 ร 1.2 = 324.
 The calculator would return a suggested quote of $324.00.

 That number is not just useful for the invoice.
 It is also useful for communication.
 If the client says the budget is lower, you can now discuss which variable should change.
 Could the scope become simpler so the complexity factor drops?
 Could the deadline be relaxed so the hours estimate becomes more realistic?
 Could some deliverables be removed?
-A transparent quote is easier to negotiate than a mysterious one.
+A transparent quote is much easier to negotiate than a mysterious one.

-Deliverables and Revisions
+Deliverables and Revisions for Art Commissions

-A commission price is easier to defend when the deliverables are clearly defined.
+A digital art commission price is easier to defend when the deliverables are clearly defined.
 Are you providing a sketch, one final illustration, layered files, commercial rights, or alternate versions for social media?
 How many revisions are included before extra charges begin?
 The calculator gives you a base estimate, but written scope still matters because scope is what prevents a clean quote from turning into open-ended labor.
 Many artists include one or two revision rounds in the original price and reserve the right to charge more if the brief changes substantially after approval.

 It can also help to mention milestones when you send a quote.
 For example, you might state that the estimate covers concept sketching, one rendered final, and two revision rounds.
-If the client later asks for a new pose, additional character, or commercial licensing, you can revise the quote using the same logic rather than improvising under pressure.
+If the client later asks for a new pose, an additional character, or commercial licensing, you can revise the quote using the same logic rather than improvising under pressure.

-Limitations and Assumptions
+Limitations and Assumptions for Digital Art Commissions

 That is why the result should be treated as a structured baseline rather than an unquestionable final answer.
 If you offer commercial usage rights, licensing should usually be added on top.
 If the job is urgent, a rush fee may be more transparent than simply inflating the hourly rate.
 If the piece is likely to trigger many approval loops, you may want to raise either the hours estimate or the multiplier.
 In short, the calculator is most useful when it supports judgment rather than replacing judgment.

-Use the Calculator Strategically
+Using the Digital Art Commission Calculator Strategically

 You can also use the calculator to compare workflows.
 If a faster process, a refined brush set, or a better briefing template reduces average hours per commission, the savings show up clearly.
 Pricing becomes less emotional when you can see how operational improvements affect revenue.

-Building a Sustainable Art Business
+Building a Sustainable Digital Art Commission Business

 Sustainable pricing is closely tied to professional habits.
 Clear briefs, deposits, milestones, contracts, and consistent communication all make your prices easier for clients to accept.
 When you can explain what is included, how long it takes, and why a complex piece costs more than a simple one, you stop sounding defensive and start sounding prepared.
 That does not guarantee every inquiry becomes a sale, but it does improve trust and reduce misunderstandings.